 Financial Assistance Application Process

-The deadline for applications for financial assistance is April 1st.
-Please note that is can take up to two weeks for Apple Financial Services to receive and process your application.
+The deadline for applications for financial assistance is March 31st.
+Please note that it can take up to two weeks for Apple Financial Services to receive and process your application.
 We would suggest that you submit your application no later than March 15th.
 New students should submit their application for financial assistance when they submit their application to the school.

 Submit the following:

 - Application Form (please keep a copy for your records)

 - The non-refundable application fee of $90.00 (CAD)